awslabs/graphstorm/docs/source/tutorials/own-data.rst

     ...
     59

-For edge data, users can do similar thing to define the customized edge labels.
-The configuration file should be the same:
+For edge data, users can do the similar thing as defining customized node labels to define the customized edge labels.
+The configuration looks the same:

 .. code-block:: json